Reykjavík Marathon and Culture Night

 You can book this amazing transcontinental watery snorkeling tour in Silfra Fissure located in Thingvellir National Park by clicking here.
-Get 10% off this trip when you book using the promo code TROLLCULTURE or TROLLMARATHON until the end of August.
 And don’t forget you’ll get free photos taken of you swimming in crystal clear water and sent to your email immediately after the tour, on the house.

 We hope you enjoy all the beautiful and diverse culture this city has to offer and have a great run out there!